On Learning Latent Models with Multi-Instance Weak Supervision: Learning a Single Classifier Under a Known Transition

 Furthermore, if $\mathcal{F}$ is realizable under $\ell^{01}_\:P$ and $[\+F]$ has a finite Natarajan dimension $d_{[\+F]}$, then for any $\delta \in (0,1)$ and $\epsilon \in (0,1)$ that is sufficiently close to 0, there exists a universal constant $C_1$, such that with probability at least $1-\delta$, the empirical partial risk minimizer with $\hat{\+R}^{01}_\:P(f;\sigma)=0$ has a classification risk $\+R^{01}(f) < \epsilon$, if

 \end{restatable}

-\textbf{Remark.} The supervision power of a partial label $s$ depends on the ``instability" of $\sigma$: if $\sigma$ returns different results under some perturbations in $I$ positions for an $I \in [M]$, then the classification risk is bounded by ${\+R^{01}(f) \le \+O(\+R^{01}_\:P(f;\sigma)^{1/I})}$.
-To formalize this intuition, in the appendix, we provide a generalized definition of both 1- and $M$-unambiguity, called $I$-unambiguity, and show learnability.
+\textbf{Remark 1.} The supervision power of a partial label $s$ depends on the ``instability" of $\sigma$: if $\sigma$ returns different results under certain perturbations in $I$ positions for an $I \in [M]$, then the classification risk is bounded by ${\+R^{01}(f) \le \+O(\+R^{01}_\:P(f;\sigma)^{1/I})}$.
+To formalize this intuition, in the appendix, we provide a generalized definition of both 1- and $M$-unambiguity, called $I$-unambiguity, and show learnability with intermediate convergence rates.
+Notice that $M$-unambiguity is closely related to the small ambiguity degree condition in the PLL literature \cite{learnability-pll}.
+Appendix~\ref{app:ambiguities} provides a relevant discussion and an extension of our results for randomized transitions.

+\textbf{Remark 2.} We use the concentrated distribution described at the beginning of Section~\ref{section:learning-conditions} as a pivot to design a necessary and sufficient learnability condition.
+However, the results in Lemma~\ref{ERM-learnability-M-unambiguity}, Theorem~\ref{ERM-learnability-M-unambiguity} and Proposition~\ref{ERM-learnability-unambiguity} do not apply only to this distribution, but to any distribution $\+D_\:P$ of partial data.
+The same applies to all learnability results that follow.